openedx/edx-documentation/en_us/video/source/video_course.rst

 #.
 In the **Previous Uploads** list, locate the video that you want to include in
    the course.

 #.
 Select the value in the **Video ID** column for the video.
-A value appears
-   in this column only after video processing is complete and successful for the video.
+The video ID is
+   assigned when you upload a video.

 #.
 Right-click and select **Copy**.
 Be sure to select and copy the entire
    video ID value.

    Next, you paste this value into the **EdX Video ID** field for a video component.
 See :ref:`Add the edX Video ID to a Video Component`.

+   .. note:: The video ID is available for every uploaded file.
+However,
+    for a video component to deliver its content to students, the video processing for that file and ID must be successful.

+You can also download a report of all uploaded videos on the **Video Uploads** page.
+The report includes the video ID for every uploaded file.

 .. to come: how to download a CSV